This post may contain affiliate links. Please read our disclosure policy.

 • Melt ½ cup of butter and mix together with 2 cups of graham crackers.
 Pat this mixture firmly into the bottom of a 9 x 13-inch pan.

-• Spread the mix evenly over the graham cracker crumb crust.
+• Spread the cream cheese mixture evenly over the graham cracker crumb crust.
 Send this to the fridge to chill for 30 minutes.

-• Drain pineapple and spread over cream mixture.
+• Drain pineapple and spread over cream cheese mixture.

 20 ounces crushed pineapple